kingdonb/kubernetes-operator/README.md

 # Ruby Kubernetes Operator
 If you do not want to create your operators for kubernetes in golang, it is difficult to find good frameworks.
-This gem is used to implement a few basic functions and to quickly create your own operators based on ruby.
-It is not a framework, so the YAML CRDs still have to be created by hand.<br>
+This gem is used to implement a few basic functions andand helps eucht with a quick entry into the world of operators.
+Unlike the operator-sdk in golang, the gem does not offer yaml generators.
+You would have to create the crds.yml yourself.<br>

 ## Current features

-- Basic: Watch changes of customresources and trigger upsert (add, update) or delete methods
+- Basic: Watch changes of custom resources and trigger upsert (add, update) or delete methods.
-- Stores resource version in yaml store to avoid double events
+- Cache resource version in yaml store to avoid double events.
-- Handle the finalizer on create and after delete
+- Handle the finalizer on create and after delete events.
-- Update status after successfuly passed upsert methods
+- Update status after successfuly passed upsert methods.
-- Provides an event handler, so you can easy create events for your cr.
+- Provides an event handler, so you can easy create events forcustom resources.
 On deletion it also will clean up all lost events.

 ![KubernetesOperator.png](KubernetesOperator.png)